nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * When editing tags:
   * Prefix:`[t/ADD-TAG]`
-    - the added tags will be **appended** to the list of existing tags i.e. adding of tags does not overwrite existing tags.
+    - the added tags will be **appended** to the list of existing tags (i.e., adding of tags does not overwrite existing tags).
     - if the tag name you entered to add **already exists**, the edit will be successful, but you will get the warning:
       `You tried adding an already existing study group tag.`
   * Prefix: `[-t/DELETE-TAG]`